-Smoking rates are important indicators of a healthy population because tobacco use continues to be the number one cause of preventable disease and death in Canada.
-See footnote number twenty-seven.
+Smoking rates are important indicators of a healthy population because tobacco use continues to be the number one cause of preventable disease and death in Canada27.

-Number Four: Hospitalizations for Chronic Diseases
+4. Hospitalizations for Chronic Diseases

-The Indicator is described as Rate of Hospitalizations for Chronic Diseases.
+Indicator: Rate of Hospitalizations for Chronic Diseases

-The rate of hospitalizations in Thunder Bay District for three chronic diseases is greater than the average rates for Ontario.
-See footnote number twenty-eight.
+The rate of hospitalizations in Thunder Bay District for three chronic diseases is greater than the average rates for Ontario28.